 Setting the right welding parameters to ensure the proper bead profile and penetration can be more difficult with materials like aluminum and stainless steel.
 Look for welding technologies and equipment designed to make this easier.

 Some welding power sources assist welders in setting proper parameters.
-The welder simply inputs the material type and thickness along with the wire type and size, and the machine will set the necessary parameters to produce a quality weld.
+The welder simply inputs the material type and thickness along with the wire type and size.
+The machine then sets the necessary parameters to produce a quality weld.

 In addition, other technologies can provide benefits for specific materials.
 A power source with crater and hot start is helpful when welding aluminum, providing better arc starting and stopping capabilities.
 Typically, the start of the weld is very cold, which can result in cold lap on the first weld pass.
-A machine with hot start technology helps establish the arc and immediately provide good fusion, while crater technology helps prevent weld cracking by properly filling in the ends of the weld.
+A machine with hot start technology helps establish the arc and immediately provide good fusion.
+Crater technology helps prevent weld cracking by properly filling in the ends of the weld.

 Tip No. 4: Select the right filler metals

-Beyond choosing the right power source and feeder for the job, it’s also important to follow some best practices for material storage and welding.
+Beyond choosing the right power source and feeder, it’s important to follow some best practices for material storage and welding.

 Selecting the right filler metal for the application and base material is critical.
 There are many different types of aluminum and stainless steels, so be sure to match the filler metal to the mechanical and chemical properties of the base metal.

 Proper storage is especially critical for aluminum.
 When aluminum is exposed to moisture and not allowed to dry — or the oxide isn’t removed — it can result in hydrogen in the weld, causing porosity.
-Take care to store aluminum in a clean, dry place, and properly clean your base material to remove all oxides before welding.
+Store aluminum in a clean, dry place, and properly clean your base material to remove all oxides before welding.

 Tip No. 5: Use your consumables wisely

-The liner and consumables being used to weld steel should not be used to also weld aluminum.
+Do not use a liner and consumables to weld aluminum that were used to weld steel.
 This can result in cross-contamination or wire feeding issues.
 Carbon steel generally requires a steel liner, while aluminum uses a plastic or Teflon liner with tighter tolerances.
 You also need to use the correct drive rolls and feeding guides for the base material.

 Successfully welding many materials

-As more manufacturers are tasked with welding many different types of materials, there are welding technologies that can help.
+More manufacturers are tasked with welding many different types of materials.
+There are welding technologies that can help.
 Advanced wire feeders and processes such as pulsed MIG are designed to save time in setup and help operators produce high-quality welds.
-Going beyond the basic options and investing in these additional capabilities can have a big impact on the bottom line.
+Going beyond the basic options and investing in these added capabilities can have a big impact on the bottom line.